 North Bethesda, MD 20852-4929

 Email information is followed by @css.edu unless otherwise noted.

-Nancy has been an Assistant Professor in the Occupational Therapy Program at The College of St. Scholastica for 19 years.
+Nancy has been an Assistant Professor in the Occupational Therapy Program at The College of St. Scholastica for 26 years.
 She received her Bachelor of Science Degree in Occupational Therapy from the University of Wisconsin- Milwaukee, and her Master of Science degree in Therapeutic Science from the University of Wisconsin-Madison.
-From 2000 – 2008 Nancy worked as a consultant for the Fetal Alcohol Diagnostic Program in Duluth, MN.
 Prior to working at St. Scholastica, Nancy worked for 12 years as an occupational therapist with the Duluth Public Schools.
+From 2000 - 2008 Nancy worked as a consultant to a Fetal Alcohol Diagnostic Program and worked for Pathways to Achievement as a home-based therapist from 2015-2017.
 Nancy’s teaching responsibilities have focused primarily on pediatric occupational therapy.
-In addition, Nancy has taught for four years in St. Scholastica’s Dignitas Program.
-Nancy’s scholarship and research interests include: the role of occupational therapy in addressing the effects of prenatal alcohol exposure, occupational therapy intervention for children with handwriting needs, and occupational therapy intervention for children with sensory processing disorders.
+Nancy’s scholarship and research interests include: the role of occupational therapy in facilitating social participation in children with diverse cognitive and behavioral needs, the effectiveness of video modeling for children with ASD and the scholarship of teaching.

 Academic Fieldwork Coordinator and Assistant Professor: Michele Karen Johnson joined The College of St. Scholastica Department of Occupational Therapy as an Assistant Professor in January 2016.
 She practiced as an Occupational Therapist in the Duluth area for 16 years prior to her start with the college.
 She is currently the Interim Academic Fieldwork Coordinator, but has taught courses throughout the curriculum in the OT Department at the College of St. Scholastica.